 Duration: 2:30 h

-Participants will be offered the chance to try a new series of features for extending analyses performed on porous materials.
+Participants will be offered an introduction to data visualization, image processing & segmentation and the chance to try a new series of features for extending analyses performed on porous materials.

 Duration: 2:30 h